 This regurgitating blood is turbulent, and is the source of the heart murmur we hear with this disease.
 If the leakage is significant the pressure will cause the left atrium to enlarge (can be seen on a radiograph), with the potential for this added pressure to impede the flow of blood from the pulmonary vein.

 The dog is laying on its right side and the head is towards the left.
-The vertical white line on this radiograph points to the section of the thorax we will be looking at in the necropsy pictures to follow.
-The white arrow points to the horizontally running posterior vena cava (PVC) that is faintly visible.
-Use this landmark for your orientation when you look a the actual pictures below.
+This is the section of the thorax we will be looking at in the necropsy pictures to follow.

 On the far right is the diaphragm (D), the muscle of respiration.
 It separates the thorax to the left of the diaphragm, from the abdomen on the right (the liver and stomach are just behind the diaphragm).
 The posterior vena cava (PVC) is visible as the horizontal blue structure at the bottom of the picture that is coming through the diaphragm.
 It is large because it has the job of returning almost all of the blood from the back end of the body to the heart.